STATEN ISLAND – It’s fun to watch.

 That is how Staten Island Yankees manager Julio Mosquera described his team’s play after they won their 10th straight game on Thursday night with a 4-0 victory over the Connecticut Tigers at home.

-“They’re relaxed, they’re having fun, and they’re playing hard – which is the best part about it,” he said with a smile.
+“They’re relaxed, they’re having fun, and they’re playing hard – which is the best part about it,” Mosquera said with a smile.

-The story of the game on Thursday — of course — was Juan De Paula.
-De Paula entered the night on a 7 2/3 innings hitless streak, and he appeared to want to keep that streak going for the remainder of the season.
-De Paula cruised through seven innings, only walked one, and struck out seven; however, he surrendered one hit with two outs in the seventh, and it was a rocket to deep left-centerfield.
-Kendall Coleman made an admirable attempt to track it down, but the ball fell out of his glove as he crashed into the wall.
+The story of the game on Thursday — of course — was Yankees starter Juan De Paula.
+De Paula entered the night on a 7 2/3 innings hitless streak, and he appeared locked in to keep that streak going for the remainder of the season.
+De Paula cruised through seven innings, only walked one, and struck out seven; however, he surrendered one hit with two outs in the seventh.

 “I felt pretty good tonight, thank God,” De Paula said.
 “You know, in the first couple of innings I wasn’t feeling as good but I made some adjustments.
 I was just trying to keep attacking the hitters and that really worked for me today.